kartikc727/kartikc727.github.io/my_collections/_about-me/reading-list.md

 # Currently Reading

- * Six of Crows, Leigh Bardugo
+ * Sapiens: A Brief History of Humankind, Yuval Noah Harari
+ * Jane Eyre, Charlotte Brontë
  * One Hundred Years of Solitude, Gabriel García Márquez
- * Train to Pakistan, Khushwant Singh

 # Reading list

- * Sapiens: A Brief History of Humankind, Yuval Noah Harari
+ * Physics of the Impossible, Michio Kaku
  * One Flew Over the Cuckoo's Nest, Ken Kesey
  * Girl with a Pearl Earring, Tracy Chevalier
  * Parallel Worlds, Michio Kaku